 These large through girders rest on stone substructures.
 Overall, the structure appears to be in very good condition.

-The bridge has been rated as locally significant because of the lack of large scale bridges of any sort in the area, as well as the excellent retention of historic integrity.
+The bridge has been rated as locally significant because of the common design, despite the historic integrity.